maevadevs/Maevadevs-Node-Production-Checklist/security-checklist.md

 ## Security HTTP Headers Config

-These can be easliy done using the `Helmet` module
+These can be done using the `Helmet` module

 - `Strict-Transport-Security`: Enforce secure connections to the server (HTTP over SSL/TLS)
 - `X-Frame-Options`: Provide clickjacking protection